Flourless chocolate cake recipe

 This cake is slightly moist in the centre with a firmer crust on the outside which gives a wonderful combination of textures.
-It's very rich and chocolatey and we like to serve it either on its own for an afternoon tea treat, or with a generous helping of vanilla ice cream or whipped cream for an after dinner dessert, you could also add a fruit pureé, we've tried it with apricot pureé and it's very good indeed.
+It's very rich and chocolatey and I like to serve it either on its own for an afternoon tea treat, or with a generous helping of vanilla ice cream or whipped cream for an after dinner dessert.
+You could also add a fruit pureé, I've tried it with apricot pureé and it's very good indeed.

 This cake also freezes really well, either cut into slices and individually wrap in parchment or wax paper, or freeze whole in an airtight box lined with waxed paper.